jacobobryant/platypub/README.md

 credentials for Netlify, S3, Mailgun, and Recaptcha to your config.
 See the comments in `config.edn`.

-Finally, run `./task dev` to start the application
+Finally, run `./task dev` to start the application.
+Once you've signed in, you can create a site, a newsletter, and some posts as described in the [default theme setup](https://github.com/jacobobryant/platypub/tree/master/themes/default#setup).

 (If you get an error about `parse-uuid` not being defined, it means you need to upgrade to Clojure 1.11.1.
 However I _think_ this shouldn't be a problem because I added `org.clojure/clojure {:mvn/version "1.11.1"}` to `deps.edn`.)

-After signing in, you can create blog posts and deploy/preview the site.
-You can also preview and send newsletters.
-See `themes/default/README.md` for information about modifying the theme.

 Some tasks must be done from within Netlify/Mailgun instead of Platypub. e.g. you'll need to go to Mailgun to see your current subscriber list, and you'll need to go to Netlify to set a custom domain.

-### Roadmap
+## Roadmap

 Stage 1: Platypub can be used locally by a single user.
 (Current stage)